cmu-mirakle2000/blockchain/step2-ec2-run.md

    Switch to your project folder
       ```bash
       cd blockchain
+      source venv/bin/activate
       ```
 2. **Reset your blockchain and mine a genesis block**

+   It is important to do this before you do any of the following commands

       ```bash
       python cli.py reset
       ```